 1 tablespoon extra virgin olive oil

 2 stalks green garlic or 2 cloves garlic, thinly sliced

 2 tablespoons chopped fresh tarragon or basil

 1½ tablespoons fresh lime juice

 1. Warm the olive oil in a medium pot or a large straight-sided skillet (use one with a lid) over medium heat.
-Add the garlic and tarragon; cook for about 2 minutes, until the garlic is slightly softened.
+Add the garlic and tarragon and cook for about 2 minutes, until the garlic is slightly softened.